Cold Shrimp Salad with Dill

 Make ahead and storage

-If you’re making Cold Dill Shrimp salad with dill salad in advance, you can make and refrigerate it (covered) for up to 3 days.
+If you’re making this salad in advance, you can make and refrigerate it (covered) in an airtight container for up to 3 days.
 As for storage, it holds up well in the fridge for up to 3 days.

 Freezing is not recommended due to the eggs in the mayonnaise; they don’t freeze well.